LAStools/LAStools/bin/las2iso_README.txt

   For example, the option '-keep_class 2 3' will triangulate only the points of classification 2 or 3.

+# Control parameters:

+-smooth [n]
+  Number of smooth iterations.
+Typical values are between [2..20].
+  Option operates on the TIN before extracting the contours and hence is safe.
+-clean [n]
+  Removes entire contours with less than [n] points.
+  You can get less wiggly contours by first thinning the points with the '-contours' option available in lasthin.
+  Caution: -clean on blast2iso is different!

   Note: to guarantee non-crossing iso-contours the '-simplify' (or '-simplify_length) and the '-simplify_area' parameters should not be used (or set to zero).
 This is because those two options directly try to simplify individual contours after they were extracted, which can lead to crossing.

-However, the '-smooth' option operates on the TIN before extracting the contours, and hence is safe.
-The '-clean' option simply removes entire contours that are too short.
-You can get less wiggly contours by first thinning the points with the '-contours' option available in lasthin.
+# Output parameters:

   The resulting isocontours are stored either in ESRI's Shapefile format (-o contours.shp) or as a text file (-o contours.txt)